 Welcome Wagon has been welcoming new neighbors with targeted direct mail offers and coupons for over 80 years.
 While Welcome Wagon was successful and profitable, they needed to reduce costs and increase sales and production efficiency.
 Welcome Wagon teamed up with Pidalia to architect and deploy a cloud computing infrastructure for data warehousing, mailing, and print assembly operations.
-Pidalia’s system integration, along with custom mailing and print assembly software products, would not only modernize Welcome Wagon’s technology, but also save millions of dollars.
+Pidalia’s system integration, along with custom mailing and print assembly software products, would not only modernize Welcome Wagon’s technology, but also save more than $6‑million annually.

 Welcome Wagon owned and maintained an in-house data center on Long Island.
 Between maintaining and securing a physical space, provisioning power and bandwidth, and employing highly trained and knowledgeable personnel–owning and operating a data center can be an expensive proposition.
 In addition, it was difficult and costly to generate the print-ready files needed to print and mail their clients’ coupons and offers.
 But, thanks to advancements in technology and some keen observation, there was an opportunity for Pidalia to reduce Welcome Wagon’s costs and increase their productivity.

 Welcome Wagon owned and operated a data center where they inefficiently created print-ready files for output to multiple commercial printers.
 They needed a way to modernize their infrastructure and operations, while also increasing reliability, efficiency, and quality of their output files.
 The question was: could they do all of that and reduce costs?
 Welcome Wagon teamed up with Pidalia to find out.

 Pidalia analyzed Welcome Wagon’s in-house data center and print-assembly operation.
 We found that they were leveraging older and more expensive technologies to run their sales and production operations.